-Since Premier Support for Oracle EBS 12.1 ended in December 2021, enterprises must decide whether or not to upgrade their EBS to version 12.2.
-Staying with version 12.1 means that you no longer receive updates, security updates, data fixes, critical patch updates, and legal and regulatory updates.
+Premier support for Oracle EBS 12.1 ended in December 2021.
+Enterprises must now decide whether or not to upgrade their EBS to version 12.2.
+Staying with version 12.1 means you will no longer receive updates, including security updates, critical patch updates, and legal and regulatory updates.

 Often, customers develop issues with their EBS upgrade process because they neglect to set up the right testing foundation.
 The most prominent issues include:

-- Configurations/Customizations, Extensions, Modifications, Localizations and Internationalizations (CEMLI) evaluation: An initial evaluation of existing CEMLIs will highlight areas that may need additional focus during upgrade testing.
+- Configurations/customizations, extensions, modifications, localizations and internationalizations (CEMLI) evaluation: An initial evaluation of existing CEMLIs will highlight areas that may need additional focus during upgrade testing.
 There can be minor changes affecting your customizations or local system settings after an upgrade.
 These changes may impact an end-to-end business process outside of your EBS application.

 Streamline your EBS 12.2 upgrade with test automation

 Opkey’s automated testing platform is the perfect solution to ensure your Oracle EBS 12.2 upgrade doesn’t go over budget or timeline.
+Here’s how: